 - Close the lid of your saucepan and allow your brown rice to simmer with the vegetable broth and the other ingredients for another 10 minutes.

-Benefits of Indian brown rice
+Benefits of Indian Brown Rice

-Constipation usually arises as a result of food indigestion in your system.
+Relieves Constipation: Constipation usually arises as a result of food indigestion in your system.
 Indian rice is rich in fiber and helps to relieve constipation

-- I made this brown rice krispies with peanut butter, coconut oil, maple syrup.
+- I made this Brown Rice Krispies with peanut butter, coconut oil, maple syrup.
 I topped it with dark chocolates and sea salt.

 - Big fan of noodles?
 Try Brown Rice Noodles with Peanut Sauce is for you

 - Want more?
 Try this simple, easy and delectable Brown Rice Ramen

 I am a yogi with a smoldering passion for nutrition and healthy living.
 I have been a Nutrition and Lifestyle Coach for over 11 years and now I want to help you.
 My mission is to inspire as many people as I can to expand their awareness and broaden their horizons by giving a voice to the choices that create abundant, radiant health.
 Here I share deliciously simple plant-based recipes, nutrition resources, detox tips, and a glimpse into my whole lifestyle.